culibraries/library-reporting/metadb/report_queries/catalog_management/CM100/README.md

 vocabulary and name authority work.

 ## Parameters
 Records cataloged in the past month.
+Only IDs needed.
+Uploaded to FOLIO and then the MARC records are exported.
 ## Sample Output
 | id                                   |
 |--------------------------------------|